Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 Accent Silver is available from some metal clay suppliers

-Clay Humidifier and/or Flexible Pouch (Optional)
+Clay Humidifier (Optional)

 Your working clay should be kept in a humid environment during your work session to prevent it from drying out or cracking.
 If you store your BRONZclay in a humidifying environment inside a plastic food storage container (see the "Storing BRONZclay" section of my article on BRONZclay), you can tuck your working clay back into the container during your session, if you wish.
-Following are two good alternative approaches to keeping clay moist during a work session.
+Following are three good alternative approaches to keeping clay moist during a work session.

 A clay humidifier is a very convenient way to keep your working clay moist.
 You can purchase one of Donna Lewis's LiL BeLLA humidifiers (see my review on my Metal Clay Product Reviews page), or you can create a makeshift clay humidifier by gluing the "hook" side of a short strip piece of Velcro to the inside of an inexpensive drinking glass ("old fashioned" size) and gluing the "loop" side of the Velcro to a small piece of kitchen sponge with Amazing GOOP or another flexible waterproof glue.
 When you are ready to open your clay, wet the sponge, squeeze out the excess water so it doesn't drip, and attach it to the inside of the glass with the Velcro strip.
 Invert the glass onto a small, flat plate or on a piece of plastic wrap on a convenient corner of your worktable.
 Lift the edge of the inverted glass, slip your conditioned working clay onto the plate or plastic wrap, and replace the glass to keep the clay moist.
 As you work, just lift the edge of the glass, pinch off and remove another piece of clay, and replace the glass.
 Tip: Wet the rim of the glass with water to help create a seal.